Pennant Hills Day Surgery

 We appreciate your honest feedback, and assure you that your comments remain confidential and if preferred, your anonymity will be maintained.

-If there is any aspect of your care that you are not happy with, please contact the Director of Nursing at m.devine@phdaysurgery.com.au.
+If there is any aspect of your care that you are not happy with, please contact our General Manager/Director of Nursing at don@phdaysurgery.com.au.
 We will promptly acknowledge and investigate any complaint, and communicate the outcome and any recommendations with you.

 If your complaint is unresolved, you can contact: